The Bali Action Plan

 Ad Hoc Working Group on Further Commitments for Annex 1 Parties under the Kyoto Protocol (AWG-KP)

-This working group is primarily charged with negotiating future commitments from industrialized nations in the Kyoto Protocol, which are the only countries obligated to make reductions under that agreement.
+This working group is primarily charged with negotiating future commitments from industrialized nations in the Kyoto Protocol.

 Ad Hoc Working Group on Long Term Cooperative Action under the Convention (AWG-LCA)

 This group focuses on developing a plan of long-term cooperation between developing and industrialized countries, focusing on the following issues: mitigation, adaptation, technology transfer and financial provision.

 Currently, REDD policy is being discussed within both of these groups simultaneously, while a third group, the Subsidiary Body for Scientific and Technological Advice (SBSTA), discusses the technical aspects of REDD.

 You’ll find a detailed analysis of how these groups work here

 Two weeks of climate talks seemed to yield real progress in Bangkok on how to reduce greenhouse gas emissions from deforestation and forest degradation – but negotiations got bogged down in old rifts over social, environmental, and governance safeguards.
 Negotiators have just one week of formal talks to iron out their differences on these and other issues before entering the final negotiating phase in Copenhagen come December.

 10 October 2009 | Global climate talks hinge on obscure rules and involve lots of standing around – punctuated by sudden bursts of activity and last-minute shifts in momentum.
 Like that sport the Americans call football, they are a riddle to the uninitiated but a fascinating display of subtlety and brinksmanship to those who pay attention – and often see more action in the last two minutes than in the previous two hours.